Martell Webb

-Martell T. Webb (born November 10, 1989) is a former American football tight end.
+Martell T. Webb (born November 10, 1989) is an American former football tight end.
 He played his college football for the Michigan Wolverines football team.
 He was previously a highly rated tight end and wide receiver for Pontiac Northern High School who was selected to the 2006 USA Today All-USA second-team.

-He has also been a member with the Philadelphia Eagles, New York Jets, Tampa Bay Buccaneers, Arizona Cardinals, Detroit Lions, Indianapolis Colts and Cleveland Browns.
+He was a member of the Philadelphia Eagles, New York Jets, Tampa Bay Buccaneers, Arizona Cardinals, Indianapolis Colts, Tennessee Titans, Detroit Lions, and Cleveland Browns.

 High school

 Webb was rated the 17th best high school football tight end in the class of 2007 by Scout.com.
 He was rated as the 29th and 56th best wide receiver by Rivals.com and ESPN.com.
 He was selected to the 2006 USA Today All-USA second-team as a tight end along with fellow Michigan matriculant Ryan Mallett.

 College

 During his Michigan career, he posted a total of 9 receptions for 111 yards and 2 touchdowns as well as 3 special teams tackles.
 He started three games during his career, backing up Kevin Koger, Mike Massey and Carson Butler.
 His touchdown in the October 9, 2010 against Michigan State in the Paul Bunyan Trophy game gave Michigan its final lead of the game.